Ray Campbell

-Raymond "Ray" Campbell (born 4 April 1967) is a Northern Irish professional darts player who plays in Professional Darts Corporation events.
+Raymond Campbell (born 4 April 1967) is a Northern Irish professional darts player who plays in Professional Darts Corporation events.

 Campbell won a two-year PDC Tour Card on the third day of 2016 Q-School.
 He made his European Tour debut at the 2017 European Darts Open, losing 6–2 to John Henderson in the first round.

 Campbell was only able to pick up £2,750 on the PDC Order of Merit over his two-year card and lost it after the 2017 season.
 Campbell attempted to regain his tour card at Q-School in 2018 and 2020.